-Join us at 4th Tap Brewery for a casual and informative roundtable workshop covering pre-production and development.
+Join us at 4th Tap Brewing Co-Op for a casual and informative roundtable workshop covering pre-production and development.
 In the spirit of AFF’s popular roundtable sessions during our Screenwriters Conference, this event will offer exclusive and intimate access to local filmmakers, producers, casting directors, and industry insiders with knowledge and experience to share.
 Visit different tables during the event and get some one-on-one access with our esteemed guests.
 Attendees are encouraged to ask specific questions about the creative and business aspects of filmmaking.

 Stop by as early as 6:30 for special happy hour prices and an opportunity to connect with other up-and-coming Austin filmmakers in a casual environment.
 Whether you’re currently working on a project or are just curious about taking that first step as a filmmaker, take advantage of this invaluable experience to network and learn.

 Advance tickets to our last Roundtable Event sold out – be sure to purchase today!

 Tate Allyn has a viral Youtube Channel with over 70,000 Twitter followers and 4,000,000 views as well as multiple national television appearances on CNN, E!’s The Soup, Yahoo News, The Huffington Post, Buzzfeed, Mashable, and International Business Times.
 She is the Head of Marketing for Colaborator- an online marketplace which connects companies looking to create video content directly with film & video professionals.
 She works hands on with all aspects of the company including but not exclusive to social media, fandom campaigns, graphics, online & physical marketing, video production, press releases, and content creation to ensure maximized relatability and social media strength moving forward.
 Having amassed a huge following in the Gaming/Reddit sector, she partners with the Fullscreen Youtube Network.